Itsmosannefa/CodSoft/README.md

 A Python tool to generate strong, random passwords with customizable length and complexity.

 🎮 Rock-Paper-Scissors Game:
-Rock, Paper, Scissors Game is a simple Python-based application where users can play the classic game against the computer.
+A simple Python-based game where users can play the classic Rock, Paper, Scissors game against the computer.
 The game follows the traditional rules: rock beats scissors, scissors beat paper, and paper beats rock.